 Your mood could fluctuate from soaring highs to a pitfall of despair.
 When your moods are “up” you feel like you can do anything and maybe have even tried.
-Perhaps you’ve made risky financial, sexual, or substance use decisions that have led to enormous amounts of guilt, shame, and personal destruction.
+Perhaps you’ve made risky financial or sexual decisions that have led to enormous amounts of guilt, shame, and personal destruction.

 Maybe you’ve tried to write a book in one day, thought you were invincible, or heard voices that weren’t there.
 Perhaps you’ve struggled to stop speaking, feeling the pressure to get it all off your chest.
 You could even feel energized though you haven’t slept in days.
 Maybe you’re feeling irritable, short with people, or frustrated easily.
 When your moods are “down,” it feels hopeless.
 Nothing matters.
 You are borderline suicidal, thinking about ways to end it all.
 You don’t eat, you can’t work, and the only thing you want to do is be alone.
 Isolation and disconnection are the name of the game.
 If you’re struggling with a mood disorder, then reach out today.
 It’s not your fault that this is happening, and we can help you have a better understanding of how to create more balance and calm in a world that feels chaotic and impossible.

 Are you someone who holds yourself to unrealistic standards?
 Do you sometimes find yourself feeling let down by others for not meeting your expectations?
 When you try something new do you shut down when you can’t figure it out?
 Is it really hard to feel connected in relationships?